Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?

 If you have a strong friend who may be going through a tough time, the best thing you can do is offer support and let them know you’re there for them.
 Be mindful of their boundaries and try not to push them too hard to open up if they’re not ready.

-If you have a friend who doesn’t want to talk about what’s going on, respect their decision but let them know that you’ll be there when they’re ready.
+If you have a friend who doesn’t want to talk about what’s going on, respect their decision but let them know you’ll be there when they’re ready.
 Saying something like ‘I’m here for you’ can mean more than you realize and can make all the difference in letting someone know they’re not alone.

 The Importance of a Casual Check-in With Friends

-Mental health experts suggest that checking in on people can help combat loneliness and provide much-needed encouragement.
+Mental health experts suggest checking in on people can help combat loneliness and provide much-needed encouragement.
 Here are two sub-lists that might help enhance your casual check-ins:

 Remember, even small gestures like these can make a big impact on someone’s day!